Matovic/edge-detection-filter/README.md

 # Edge Detection Filter

-Program's outputs, images with edge detection, are located in a new `output` subdirectory created based on names of input images found in the `data` folder.
+Program's outputs, images with edge detection, are located in a new `output` subdirectory created based on the names of input images found in the `data` folder.

-Image filter is using the Canny edge detector to identify edges in given images.
+The image filter uses the Canny edge detector to identify edges in given images.
 We conducted numerous attempts with various minimum cut-off suppression values in the dataset.
 We realized the algorithm execution using multithreading and shared-memory multiprocessing to speed up finding edges in all images.
-However, it is not trivial to determinate lower bound threshold values.
+However, it is not trivial to determine lower bound threshold values.

 ## Authors
  - [Erik Matovič](https://github.com/Matovic)

 ## Installation instructions

-Depending on your system of choice you will need to install the following dependencies:
+Depending on your system of choice, you will need to install the following dependencies:
 * mpiCC - Open MPI C++ wrapper compiler
 * [CMake](https://cmake.org) build system
 * [Open MPI](https://www.mpi-forum.org/) - The Message Passing Interface